Kagerjay/Free-Code-Camp-Projects/advanced-front-end/javascript-calculator/SHUNTYARD.md

 Pop the stack (this is the final value)
 ```

+### Ramblings to self

+Using the original postfix example `123x+4+`, this is the steps required to evaluate it to the answer 11

+1. `123x+4+`
+2. `16+4+`
+3. `74+`
+4. `11`

+So what happened is the following:

+- Search left to right
+- Find an operator
+- If an operator is found, calculate expression with 2 previous values
+- Push the new value

+Repeat until no values left in stack.
+One question I have regarding this is whether or not you need to start back at index 0 everytime an expression is calculated.
+Because looping everytime means a larger bigO and wasted steps.
+However keeping track of the index seems quite difficult.

+The index of interest in above example looks thusly (*index 0 is first element*)

+1. Index 3 - this is "x"
+2. Index 2 - this is "+"
+3. Index 2 - this is "+"
+4. Final answer

+I would need to see more example to see a pattern.
+My gut instinct tells me that because the "x" is next to "+", this changed the index of the operator by 1.

+In anycase - the index of interest decreased in value or stayed the same.
+It did not increase.
+Also, my algorithm does not know if there's an operator after an operator.

+Or does it?
+There's always a set of 3 numbers for every 2 operators in postfix notation.

+Had we taken the previous example again, let's look at it

+- set of 3 numbers followed by 2 operators
+- set of 2 numbers followed by 1 operator
+- set of 2 numbers followed by 1 operator
+- Final answer

+The index of interest (the operator) seems to be always equal to the set of numbers remaining.

 ## TL-DR

 ### infix to postfix - how calculations syntax differs for calculations